Free Newsletter

 • Ingestion of garbage, carrion, or spoiled food

-• Ingestion of plants, sticks, rocks, bones, fabric, carpet, and other indigestible materials
+• Ingestion of plants, sticks, rocks, bones, fabric, carpet, or other indigestible materials

 • Abrupt diet changes